blogmywiki/PiLittleRadio/README.md

 - A way of connecting it to the internet, either ethernet or wifi -  you may need to add a USB WiFi dongle for older Pis if Ethernet is not an option
 - Amplified speakers or headphones
 - Some basic familiarity with command line Linux, editing HTML files and using a text editor like nano.
+- An HDMI monitor and USB keyboard for initial set up
+- A laptop with a terminal program is convenient but not essential to set it up remotely - you could do all the setup on the Pi itself.
+I describe using a laptop below but everything I do over SSH you can also do locally of course.
 - That's it.
 This is not an audiophile project, it does not use an external DAC.
 In my view the 3.5mm jack is good enough for a radio in the kitchen, garage or workshop.

 ## How to install it